CogStack/MedCATservice/README.md

 As the changes from MedCAT intoduced dictionary annotation/entity output.

-The mode in which annotation entities should be outputted in the JSON response, by default this is set to "list" of dicts, so the output would be :
+The mode in which annotation entities should be outputted in the JSON response, by default this was outputted as a "list" of dicts in older versions, so the output would be :
    ```
     {"annotations": [{"id": "0", "cui" : "C1X..", ..}, {"id":"1", "cui": "...."}]}
    ```